 If you believe you or someone you know may be owed excess proceeds from a tax foreclosure in Dallas County, the process is simple.
 Navigate the Dallas County excess funds list below; we’ve already compiled the public records into a searchable list.
 Use the "search" tool and type in your full name — or try variations of it — to see if a match appears.
 You can also search for a friend, relative, or even a deceased family member, as funds are often held in the name of the former property owner.
 If you prefer a broader review, download the full list for easier sorting and filtering.
 A quick search could reveal funds that are rightfully yours.

-NOFA operates in the jurisdictions of Dallas County, Texas.
+NOFA operates in the jurisdictions of Dallas, Texas.

 Surplus Case Complexity Assessment